alexander-kastil/az-204/Demos/09-EventBasedSolutions/EventGrid/Demo-02/readme.md

 - Event Grid Topic
 - Publishes Function app with that acts as an endpoint for the event grid topic webhook subscription
 - Adds the Angular Url to CORS and sets `Enable Access-Control-Allow-Credentials` to true
-- A food log Angular UI
+- A real time FoodOrders UI implemented in Angular

 Update signalr config in environment.ts and environment.prod.ts of `ng-food-log`: